fastly/fastly-rails/README.md

 ### Headers

-By default we have included a [before_filter](https://github.com/fastly/fastly-rails/blob/master/lib/fastly-rails/action_controller/cache_control_headers.rb#L6) that sets Cache-Control and Surrogate-Control header with a default of 30 days (remember you can configure this, see the initializer setup above).
+This plugin adds a `set_cache_control_headers` method to ActionController.
+You'll need to add this in a `before_filter` to any controller action that you wish to edge cache (see example below).
+The method sets Cache-Control and Surrogate-Control header with a default of 30 days (remember you can configure this, see the initializer setup above).

 It's up to you to set Surrogate-Key headers for objects that you want to be able to purge.